 6. Review Your Survey Before You Send It

 Before you send your survey out to your customers, make sure to review it thoroughly and send it to your colleagues for in-house tests.
-It’s always good to have a second pair of eyes take a look because we often miss things.
+It’s always good to have a second pair of eyes take a look because it’s only human to miss things.
 Having it tested around will not only help you find any grammatical errors but also gives you an idea of the question logic and working of the survey.

 7. Add Incentives for Survey Completion